Massage for Tendonitis

 Trigger Point Therapy and Tendonitis

 Iler Method® Therapy, a specialized massage therapy, effectively manages tendonitis.
 Our specialized approach focuses on identifying and treating specific areas of tension or 'trigger points' in the body.
-By applying targeted pressure to these points, trigger point therapy enhances blood circulation in the affected regions.
+Trig point therapy enhances blood circulation in the affected regions by applying targeted pressure to these points.

 This increase in blood flow is crucial as it brings essential nutrients and oxygen to the damaged tissues, facilitating healing.
 This massage also helps break down the knots and release the muscle tension that can contribute to tendonitis.